XavierZXY/paper-reproduction/FBS/README.md

 # FBS

 ---
-An reproduction of the paper "FBS: A Fast Block Matching Algorithm for Motion Estimation".
+An reproduction of the paper "Dynamic Channel Pruning: Feature Boosting and Suppression".

 ## Paper